ICL-EIE-Team-16/cpu-coursework/README.md

 This repository contains code for the CPU coursework for the second-year EIE module Instruction Architectures and Compilers.

+## Assembler
+Addresses of all instructions assembled by the assembler are automatically increased bt offset of 0xBFC00000.

 ## Instructions

 ### ADDU - Add Unsigned Word